sydlyn/RelationalAlgebraCompiler/docs/grammar_syntax.md

 ### List

-Shows all available tables that can be used in expressions.
+Shows all available tables and virtual views that can be used in expressions.

 **Valid Keywords Variations**: `\list`, `list`